 Hi!
 Thank you for clicking through to learn more about me.
-I'm Raychel, I am in my late 20's, and I live in Chandler, Arizona with my husband Braydee and my two sons, Jackson (10) and Jonah (6).
+I'm Raychel, I live in Arizona with my husband and two sons.
 We are a Christian family living a plant based lifestyle.
 It's a work in progress, but we continue to grow and learn each day.

 I am very passionate about the whole food plant based lifestyle.
 I am also very passionate in my role as a Christian wife and mom.
 I am a homemaker, and I want to lead my family on a path to wholesome living.
-Over the past nine and half years of parenting, I have learned that I am not perfect.
+Parenting has taught me many things, one of those is that I am not perfect.
 Neither are my kids and husband.
 This was hard for me to accept at first, but alas, 'tis the truth.
 But that's ok, perfection is no longer my goal anyway.
 Now I value progress - steps in the right direction.
 I love learning new ways to create healthier habits.
-But I also love Oreos and binge watching Deal or No Deal.
+But I also love Oreos and binge watching True Crime dramas.
 I am not a dietician, health expert, or a nutrition specialist, I am not an authority on child development or ideal parenting; but I love God and I love my family, and I am good at Google-ing.

 I am not claiming to be a completely wholesome person.
 I have not "made it" and am not an authority on "how to be wholesome."
 This blog was created so I can share the research I do and the continuing journey I am on with my family to making better choices.
 Such choices include food and nutrition, the way we interact with each other, how and where we spend our money, Church and prayer, whether or not we should sit down and eat an entire pack of Oreos together, and many other very important things.
 We try to implement small yet impactful changes day by day on our way to becoming healthier, happier, and more wholesome people.